heini208/fault_detector_spot/documentation/System_Design.md

 direct base movement commands without conflicts.

 Base-level commands such as `STAND_UP`, `MOVE_BASE_RELATIVE`, or `STOP_BASE` are implemented using Spot-specific action behaviours (see
-[Command Behaviour Execution Nodes](#33-command-behaviour-execution-nodes)) and can be freely combined with mapping and navigation commands in the command buffer or in recorded sequences.
+[6.3 Command Behaviour Execution Nodes](#63-command-behaviour-execution-nodes)) and can be freely combined with mapping and navigation commands in the command buffer or in recorded sequences.

 Nav2 itself is configured via the [`nav2_spot_params.yaml`](..%2Fconfig%2Fnav2_spot_params.yaml) file, which disables AMCL and the map server, subscribes